 - Australian/New Zealand Dollar (AUD/NZD)

-This gives them a wider focus since they need to keep into account factors like unemployment, inflation, and GDP (Gross Domestic Product) that constantly change.
+This gives them a wider focus since they need to consider factors.
+Some of those factors are unemployment, inflation, and GDP (Gross Domestic Product).
+These are changing monthly.

-Stock market traders have thousands of options to choose from, but the basic things to look out for are a company’s cash flows, earnings guidance, and debt levels.
+Stock market traders have thousands of options to choose from.
+But the basic things to look out for are its cash flows, earnings guidance, and debt levels.

 At the end of the day, it all comes down to what kind of trader you want to be, and how much you are willing to risk.
 (Risk is inevitable when trading by the way!)

-Short-time traders usually open/close positions in small periods of time (minutes), and carefully look at price movements and then buy/sell accordingly.
+Short-time traders usually open/close positions in small periods of time (minutes).
+Looking at price movements and then buy/sell.

-The advantage of this is that they depend more on volatility, rather than fundamental variables that affect the market.
-The disadvantage is that beginners might end up losing more money than they invest until they establish a certain strategy.
+The pros are that they depend on volatility than fundamental affecting the market.
+The cons are for beginners for they might lose more money until they establish a certain strategy.

-The long-term type can hold onto their trades for months or even years, but this ultimately will mean larger fund requirements to “protect” them during volatile times.
+The long-term type can hold onto their trades for months.
+Even years but this will mean larger fund requirements for protection during volatility.